 The Offices of the President and Provost have the responsibility to support an academic environment at the university that protects the academic freedom of the campus community in teaching, research, publication, and other scholarly pursuits.

 Faculty have the responsibility, as described in the 1940 statement of the AAUP on academic freedom, to recognize that their role as faculty comes with special obligations.
-"As scholars and educational officers, they should remember that the public may judge their profession and institution by their utterances.
-Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution."
+“As scholars and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
+Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution.”

 The Faculty Senate and Dean of Students are responsible for appropriately documenting formal academic freedom grievances and to ensure they are reviewed according to the appropriate grievance and complaint procedures.

 Violations of academic freedom are serious in nature and can lead to disciplinary action up to and including termination.